-This course is designed to provide participants with a detailed and up-to-date overview Certified (CMP).
-Maintenance Planner It covers the maintenance planning and integrated maintenance production management partnership; the planning, coordination and scheduling to management and operations; the good maintenance practices and the responsible supervisor or team leader; the six planning and scheduling principle; and the wrench time, actual hours to plan estimate, planning variance index and enhancing planner productivity.
+This course is designed to provide participants with a detailed and up-to-date overview Certified Maintenance Planner (CMP). lt covers the maintenance planning and integrated maintenance production management partnership; the planning, coordination and scheduling to management and operations; the good maintenance practices and the responsible supervisor or team leader; the six planning and scheduling principle; and the wrench time, actual hours to plan estimate, planning variance index and enhancing planner productivity.

-During this interactive course, participants will learn the backlog management, existing staffing processes and preventive/predictive maintenance inspections; the state backlog relief. deferred steady maintenance, capital program requirements and other considerations for staffing; the planning process (micro-planning) and detailed planning process-materials, tools and equipment; the work measurement. analytical estimating, scheduling maintenance work and job execution; and the job close-out and follow-up, managing planning, direct and indirect measure of planning effectiveness and project planning and management.
+During this interactive course, participants will learn the backlog management, existing staffing processes and preventive/predictive maintenance inspections; backlog relief, deferred the steady state maintenance, capital program requirements and other considerations for staffing; the planning process (micro-planning) and detailed planning process-materials, tools and equipment; the work estimating, measurement. analytical schedulina maintenance work and job execution; and the job close-out and follow-up, managing planning, direct and indirect measure of planning effectiveness and project planning and management.